Parameter space investigation for spin-dependent electron diffraction in the Kapitza-Dirac effect: Introduction

 Our article is structured as follows.
 In section \ref{sec:theory_description}, we present our theory.
 We begin with introducing the laser field, the electron quantum state and the related Compton scattering formula for the two-photon Kapitza-Dirac effect in the Bragg regime in section \ref{sec:compton_scattering}.
 We then discuss and specify the meaning of \emph{spin-dependent} diffraction in the context of the Kapitza-Dirac effect in section \ref{sec:spin_dependence_discussion} and introduce a quantity which we call 'contrast', for quantifying this spin-dependence in section \ref{sec:contrast}.
 We then demonstrate the functionality of an iterative algorithm for determining the optimized spin parameters for the contrast in section \ref{sec:parameter_study}.
 We do this first in the context of a known literature example (section \ref{sec:method_demonstration}) and then show that the optimization algorithm can be used for smoothly lowering the transverse electron momentum to zero (section \ref{sec:smooth_momentum_change}).
 In section \ref{sec:discussion}, we verify the algorithmically determined results by comparing the results with analytic solutions on the basis of a Taylor expansion of the Compton tensor.
-We finally present an outlook for the use of the our method in section \ref{sec:outlook} and provide a documentation of the algorithmic implementation for the contrast optimization procedure in appendix \ref{sec:iterative_algorithm}.
+We finally present an outlook for the use of the our method in section \ref{sec:outlook} and provide a documentation of the algorithmic implementation for the contrast optimization procedure in Appendix \ref{sec:iterative_algorithm}.
+We also provide a refined description about the spin configuration of the electron when undergoing scattering in Appendix \ref{sec:spin_expectation_value}.